-With the stated home bias in M&A transactions it is of interest whether tendency to merge with firms nearby has any economic significance - i.e., are firms doing better when buying firms nearby.
+The home bias is a quite stable empirical phenomenon in domestic M&A transactions and is backed by a variety of theoretical arguments.
+Savings in transportation and integration costs, easier monitoring of the new subsidy and superior information availability about firms close by should be reflected in the reaction of capital markets around merger announcement.
 We conduct a short-term event study of the weighted total stock price reactions of acquirer and target within a three-day window [-1; +1] around announcement date of the respective transactions, implying relatively efficient capital markets.
 While undoubtedly there are reactions before and presumably afterwards, the three-day window is commonly used in merger studies (see Andrade et al., 2001, for an overview).

 In this study, we use the same dataset as before and complement it with daily share prices from the CRSP database.
 Since capital market reactions from both, acquirer and target are needed our sample decreases to 1758 M&A deals from 1990 to the first quarter of 2004.
 The large reduction is mainly due to the fact that most transactions recorded by SDC Thomson Financial involve at least one private firm and thus are not eligible.
 Additionally, we exclude from the analysis any transaction that involves the acquisition of less than 50 percent of the target company.
 As before, we do not distinguish between mergers and acquisitions.
-The total success of a transaction is measured as the threeday abnormal return of acquirer and target weighted by their respective market capitalizations two trading days before announcement date.
+The total success of a transaction is measured as the three-day abnormal return of acquirer and target weighted by their respective market capitalizations two trading days before announcement date.
 The expected normal return is calculated by the CAPM, with the daily beta taken from a period [-250;-50] trading days against the CRSP all share index, which is also used as benchmark index during the event.
 On average, targets gain about 21.6% during the three day window, acquirers lose about 1.5%, and the average total abnormal return for target and acquirer combined is 1.0%, roughly in line with the Andrade et al. 2001 results and others.
 Since we consider only deals where both, acquirer and target are listed companies the results for acquirers are slightly worse than reported in other studies.

 The frames in figure 13 report the success of M&A transactions measured by the cumulated abnormal return in a three-day window [-1;+1] around announcement date.
-The graphs in figure 13 show the data as a 12-month moving average [-6;+6].
-In each frame, the success for all deals, the success for deals within one industry (SIC=SIC) and for diversifying deals (SIC $\neq$ SIC) are displayed.
+The graphs in figure 13 show the data as a 12-month moving average [-6 months; +6 months].
+In each frame, the success for all deals, the success for deals within one industry (SIC=SIC) and for diversifying deals (SIC \neq SIC) are displayed.
 The total success of M&A transactions decreases during our observation period.
 Especially the mean total success of transactions within one industry (SIC=SIC) reveals a strong movement from roughly +3.5 percent in the first half of the nineties to around zero.

 The targets' abnormal returns are firmly positive during the whole period.
-The U-shaped graph of mean and median reveal a slight but steady upward movement from 1992 onwards.
+The Ushaped graph of mean and median reveal a slight but steady upward movement from 1992 onwards.
 In contrast, acquirers' success (mean and median) show a downward movement through the whole observation period.
 Starting from a mean of around zero percent abnormal return (i.e. 100% or 1.0 of market capitalization two days before announcement) in 1990 the median acquirer success hardly shows positive results over the entire period.
 In total, acquirers' share prices show a positive return in only 40 percent of all transactions.